TahJam/Interactive_Shell/README.md

 One difference between batch and interactive modes: in interactive mode, a prompt is printed (`wish> `).
 In batch mode, no prompt should be printed.

-You should structure your shell such that it creates a process for each new command (the exception are *built-in commands*, discussed below).
-Your basic shell should be able to parse a command and run the program corresponding to the command.
-For example, if the user types `ls -la /tmp`, your shell should run the program `/bin/ls` with the given arguments `-la` and `/tmp` (how does the shell know to run `/bin/ls`?
+I have structured this shell such that it creates a process for each new command (the exception are *built-in commands*, discussed below).
+This shell should be able to parse a command and run the program corresponding to the command.
+For example, if the user types `ls -la /tmp`, the shell runs the program `/bin/ls` with the given arguments `-la` and `/tmp` (how does the shell know to run `/bin/ls`?
 It's something called the shell **path**;
 more on this below).